climate-tech-handbook/data-magic/README.md

 # Data Magic (OpenAI Utility API)

 This project provides an API for generating content using OpenAI's completion models.
 It includes a `ContentGenerator` class, utility functions, and a simple Flask app to generate content based on prompts, templates, and other configurations.
+Overall, a dumping ground of experiments and code for the Climate Tech Handbook Website.

 ## Current Goals